-KACALP is also affiliated with KA Credit Advisors, LLC ("KA Credit"), a separately registered investment adviser that is the investment manager of Kayne Anderson BDC, Inc., a business development company ("BDC").
-KACALP is the sole managing member of this adviser.
-Additionally, KACALP is affiliated with KA Credit Advisors II, LLC ("KA Credit II"), a separately registered investment adviser that is the investment manager of another BDC, Kayne DL 2021, Inc. KACALP is the sole managing member of this adviser.
+Additionally, Kayne is affiliated with KA Credit Advisors, LLC ("KA Credit"), a separately registered investment adviser that is the investment manager of Kayne Anderson BDC, Inc. (NYSE: KBDC), a publicly traded business development company.
+Kayne is the sole managing member of this adviser.
+Kayne is also affiliated with KA Credit Advisors II, LLC ("KA Credit II"), a separately registered investment adviser that is the investment manager of another business development company ("BDC"), Kayne DL 2021, Inc. Kayne is the sole managing member of this adviser.